cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Orientation, gaze, looking, head movements, gestures, postural mirroring, facial expression, and touch
 * Tone and pitch, vocal rhythm, vocal timing, turn-taking

-**Misattunement** is the opposite of synchronized interactions.
-Beebe's research identified two types of misattunement in insecure infants:
+**Misattunement** **is the opposite of synchronized interactions.
+Beebe's research identified two types of misattunement in insecure infants**:

 1. **Ambivalently attached infants**: Mothers misattuned to a broad spectrum of emotional expression but attuned when infant was afraid, training the baby to see fear as primary means of achieving relatedness.
 2. **Avoidantly attached infants**: Mothers misattuned when infant expressed negative feelings or sought comfort, excelling in attuning to infant's exuberance.